 The following is a breakdown of Fees:

-The University of Louisiana at Lafayette’s tuition invoice is comprised of various fees which make up the total tuition charged for the University.
+The University of Louisiana at Lafayette’s tuition invoice is comprised of various fees which make up the total mandatory attendance costs associated with enrolling at the University.
 The University breaks down specific costs in order for students and parents to better understand how the fees were established and where their tuition dollars are being spent.

 Board Assessed Fees

 Board assessed fees are those fees assessed by the University of Louisiana’s System Board of Supervisors.
 The members of the Board of Supervisors for the University of Louisiana System are appointed by the Governor with the consent of the Senate.
-Each member serves staggered terms of six years, except the student member who serves a one-year term.
+Members of the Board of Supervisors serve staggered terms of six years, except the student member who serves a one-year term.
 Annually, the Board elects a chair and vice-chair from its membership.
-The University of Louisiana System supports nine of the south's finest educational institutions. http://www.ulsystem.net
+The University of Louisiana System oversees nine institutions. http://www.ulsystem.net

 -Tuition supports instructional costs across the campus, including teaching, services, and administrative support.
 Tuition is fixed annually by the Board.
 Tuition May be covered by TOPS. http://scholarships.louisiana.edu/current-students/louisiana-tops-program

--The General Fee supports instructional costs across the campus, including teaching, services, and administrative support; was established by the legislature in 2008.
-The general fee is a subcategory of tuition cost, which cannot be covered by TOPS.
+-The General Tuition Fee was established by the legislature in 2008 to support instructional costs across the campus, including teaching, services, and administrative support.
+The general fee is a subcategory of tuition cost, which is not covered by TOPS.